 Left to right, Tyler Whitmire, Lincoln Lute, Emile Panerio and Alex Vlahosotiros of the band Learning Team practice in a house where some of the band members live on Monday, Oct.
 28, on High Street, in Bellingham.
 Learning Team is an indie-rock band comprised of five Western Washington University students.

-Western Washington University sophomores Will Hanson, above, and Colin Brown, below, practice a kayak t-rescue Thursday, Oct.
-24 at the Arne Hanna Aquatic Center in Bellingham, Wash.
+Western Washington University sophomores Will Hanson, above, and Colin Brown practice a kayak t-rescue Thursday, Oct.
+24 at the Arne Hanna Aquatic Center in Bellingham.
 Hanson, Brown and seven others are participants in the Outdoor Center's Whitewater Kayaking Course.
-The course involves two training sessions and two whitewater kayaking expeditions on the Skagit River.

 Phil Burns, a Western Washington University mental health counselor, is seen in a window reflection talking about preventable measures for depression and suicide during Walk of Hope, a suicide-awareness event, on Thursday, Nov.
 21, in the Viking Union Multipurpose Room.
 The event, put on by Western's chapter of To Write Love on Her Arms, featured speakers from the Associated Students, Western's Counseling Center and current students focusing on the topics of suicide prevention.
-The event aimed provide an open space for conversation about suicide and depression.
+The event aimed to provide an open space for conversation about suicide and depression.